CodeDifferently/lecture-slides/lectures/html/html-content-models/content.md

 -
 #### Example of Inline Elements
-Then `<span>` tag is inline division in an HTML document.
+The `<span>` tag is inline division in an HTML document.
 It can contain any non-block content but has no semantic value.

 ```HTML
 <p>My mother has <span style="color:brown">brown</span> eyes.</p>